robin3317/robin3317/README.md

 - 💻  I'm currently working as a software developer at [Astha IT](https://www.asthait.com/)
 - 🌱  I’m currently learning Backend Technologies.
 - 📖  I'm reading "JavaScript: The Definitive Guide, 7th Edition by David Flanagan".
-- 🎥  I'm following couple of courses in different platforms about TypeScript, Java, Spring Framework & Advanced NodeJS.
+- 🎥  I'm following couple of courses in different platforms about TypeScript, Next.js & Advanced NodeJS.

 *NOTE: The stats are generated using [github-readme-stats](https://github.com/anuraghazra/github-readme-stats).
 It may not 100% correct always!*
 <a><img align="center" src="https://github-readme-stats.vercel.app/api?username=robin3317&show_icons=true&theme=radical&line_height=27" alt="Robin's github stats" /></a>